List of most-followed Instagram accounts

-This page shows the 50 accounts with the most followers on the social media platform Instagram, with each amount rounded down to the nearest million followers.
-The most-followed account is Instagram's own account.
-The most-followed person is Portuguese footballer Cristiano Ronaldo.
+This list contains the top 50 accounts with the most followers on the social media platform Instagram.
+As of September 2026, Instagram's own account is the most-followed with over 686 million followers; the most-followed person is Portuguese footballer Cristiano Ronaldo with over 679 million followers.

 List

-Instagram's own account is the most-followed account overall and the most-followed brand account on the platform with over 694 million followers.
+Instagram's own account is the most-followed account on the platform.

-Cristiano Ronaldo is the most-followed person, sportsperson and European on Instagram with over 666 million followers.
+Cristiano Ronaldo is the most-followed person on Instagram.

-Lionel Messi is the most-followed South American on Instagram with over 506 million followers.

-Selena Gomez is the most-followed woman, actress, singer and North American on Instagram with over 417 million followers.
+Selena Gomez is the most-followed woman on Instagram.

-Virat Kohli is the most-followed Asian on Instagram with over 273 million followers.

-Narendra Modi is the most-followed politician on Instagram with over 97 million followers.
+Nike is the most-followed brand on Instagram, besides Instagram itself.